Jaggie13/Howtoplot/README.md

 # Howtoplot
-A quick plot based on Python.
+A quick X-Y line plot based on Python.

 The input file format is .txt.
 Arrange the data in two columns X and Y groups, referring to Example.txt.